 Explore our frequently asked questions

-Is contaminated material from the tunnel project already being dumped at the Bulla site?
+Is contaminated material from the tunnel project already being taken to the Bulla site?

-As part of these existing licences, we have EPA Victoria approvals to accept soil from parts of the West Gate Tunnel project, such as from road widening works, and have done so over the past 2 months in line with EPA requirements.
+We have EPA Victoria approvals to accept soil from parts of the West Gate Tunnel project, such as from road widening works, and have done so over the past 12 months in line with EPA requirements.

 Our current proposal is to construct a new, temporary facility to store and treat the spoil (wet soil) material from the tunnel boring machines.
 If approved, this temporary facility will involve specially engineered and constructed bays to hold the material safely and securely, so it can be tested and treated before safe disposal or reuse.